 Major Systems Biology

-The Major Systems Biology covers fundamental topics in cell biology, molecular biology, developmental biology, infectious diseases, bioinformatics, computational analysis, network reconstruction and dynamic pathway as well as multi-scale modeling.
+The Major Systems Biology covers fundamental topics in cell biology, molecular biology, dynamic pathway, as well as multi-scale modelling, bioinformatics and computational analysis.
 In-depth training in multi-disciplinary approaches will be provided by lectures, tutorials and seminars that are accompanied by practical courses.
 Thereby, the Major Systems Biology uniquely prepares students for developing novel strategies to address key questions in biological systems.

 More information about Systems Biology can be found in the magazine ‘Systemsbiology.de’.